HUNTING FOR UNICORNS

 OH MY GOD

-After getting out of the way, I just stood on the corner in shock.
 Should I call someone?
 Text someone?
 I pulled out my phone and took my heart rate.
-99 beats per minute.
-I’m freaking the f*** out.
-Holy shit.

-I started back towards the stables, still in a stupor.
-On the other side of the market was the same intersection, just a half a block back.
+On the other side of the Market was a similar intersection, just a block up.
 I saw two more horses coming.

-A MIKE BREEN DOUBLE BANG HAHAHA.
-My camera was physically smoking.
-And I could have smoked a cigarette.
 Not one, but TWO back-to-back “I’ve had this in my head just like this for six months and here it is in real life” photos.
 Time to go home man.

-That’s when the sobering feeling of realization sunk in.
-Realizing that I am nowhere, nowhere near my car right now.
-It’s on the other side of the peninsula, the other side of the housing projects.
+That’s when the sobering feeling sunk in.
+Realizing that I am nowhere - nowhere - near my car right now.
+It’s on the other side of the peninsula, in the housing projects, at 6pm.
 Better get moving.

 Even when I’m trying to beeline it to the car I can’t just not stop for scenes like these.

-But this time I got off.
-And went to find that park.
+But this time I got off, and went to find that park.

 THE PICK AND ROLL